-- Institute of Medicine, which serves as an advisor to policy makers and health care providers, has made the overarching recommendation that “health care for general medical and substance abuse problems and illnesses must be delivered with an understanding of the inherent interactions between the mind/brain and body”.
+- The Health and Medicine Division (HMD) of the National Academies of Sciences, Engineering, and Medicine (the National Academies), formerly the Institute of Medicine, which serves as an adviser to policy makers and health care providers, has made the overarching recommendation that “health care for general medical and substance abuse problems and illnesses must be delivered with an understanding of the inherent interactions between the mind/brain and body”.
 In February 2009, the Institute convened a “Summit on Integrative Medicine and the Health of the Public.”
 An overview of the Summit underscores the importance of transforming the nation’s reactive “sick care system” to one more proactive, integrated and client-centered.

 - The Integrated Care Resource Center (ICRC) was established to help states deliver coordinated care for Medicaid’s high-need, high-cost beneficiaries with the goal of improving the quality and reducing the costs of care.
 The resource center offers states technical assistance to help them pursue integrated models for individuals who are dually eligible for Medicare and Medicaid and high-need, high-cost Medicaid recipients.
 Their assistance includes best-practice webinars and practical online resources.one-on-one targeted support for those implementing integrated models, and peer-learning collaboratives for those in the design or implementation stage.
 Their website contains descriptions of various states efforts to integrate care for dual eligibles.
 One of their technical assistance briefs, State Options for Integrating Physical and Behavioral Healthcare describes existing and emerging options being used or considered by states for integrating the management and financing of physical and behavioral health services, with a focus on individuals with serious behavioral health needs.
 The Center’s Health Care Innovation Challenge will award up to $1B in grants in 2012 to applicants to improve care and lower costs.